-In reality, there is very little to fear by leaving the backup ZIP file on the original site.
-In fact, it’s no worse than storing a backup on the original server as many plugins will do anyway.
+There’s no problem leaving the backup ZIP file on the original site.
+It’s the same as storing a backup on the original server, as many plugins will do.
 For someone to be able to clone the site, he or she would have to know the precise filename and location of the file.

-In which case, you have bigger problems with security than someone stealing the backup.
+If that were the case you may have bigger problems than someone stealing the backup.
 You may want to consider security plugins to protect your data even if you don’t keep the backup file.

-This is perhaps one of the easiest methods I have come across for creating a duplicate WordPress site.
+This is perhaps one of the easiest methods I have come across for cloning a WordPress website.
 It’s simple, effective and doesn’t take a lot of time to complete.
-Before you pay for services to transfer your content, give this tool a try.
-It may save you a lot of money and time in the long run.
+Before you pay for services to transfer content, give this tool a try.
+It may save you a lot of money and time.

-What kind of methods do you use to create backups of your site?
-Have you experienced problems moving your WordPress site from one location to another?
+What kind of methods do you use to create backups and clones or your WordPress sites?
+Have you experienced problems moving or cloning your WordPress site from one location to another?